matthewdickinson/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/circuit-breakers.md

 The circuit breaker works at the endpoint level independent of the number of upstream hosts are servicing the requests.
 Thus, if you have multiple upstream targets for an API, the sample and failure counts are accumulated across **all** upstream requests.
 If the failure rate exceeds the threshold, the circuit breaker will trip even if only some of your upstream hosts are failing.
 Operating in _half-open_ mode will of course cause the breaker to reset if a responsive upstream receives a request, but the `BreakerTripped` (or `BreakerTriggered`) event should alert you to the fact that at least one host is failing.

 ### Using the circuit breaker with multiple Tyk Gateways
-Circuit breakers are individual on a single Tyk Gateway, they do not centralise or pool back-end data.
+Circuit breakers operate on a single Tyk Gateway, they do not centralise or pool back-end data.
 This ensures optimum speed of response and resilience to Gateway failure.
-This means that in a load balanced environment where multiple Tyk Gateways are used, some traffic can spill through even after the circuit breaker has tripped on one Gateway as other Gateways continue to serve traffic to the upstream before their own breakers trip.
+Subsequently, in a load balanced environment where multiple Tyk Gateways are used, some traffic can spill through even after the circuit breaker has tripped on one Gateway as other Gateways continue to serve traffic to the upstream before their own breakers trip.

 ### Circuit breaker events
 The circuit breaker automatically controls the flow of requests to the upstream services quickly and efficiently, but it is equally important to alert you to the fact that there is an issue and to confirm when traffic will recommence once the issue is resolved.
 Tyk's [Event]({{< ref "basic-config-and-security/report-monitor-trigger-events" >}}) system provides the method by which the circuit breaker can alert you to these occurrences.